Updated: Sep 9, 2022

 My parents bought some property in an adjacent state earlier this year and have been fixing it up ever since.
 This week had the perfect balance of “no interviews” and “no interns” so I stacked everything I possibly could into the first half of the week and on Thursday, I took my first day off since April 11.
 Those who know me know I push myself seven days a week.
 I don’t ever expect anyone to do the same—I fully admit I’m a workaholic—but I do expect to meet our standards and deadlines.
 So when I say “since April 11”, I do mean I’ve worked consecutively every single day for over three months.
 Migraines and illness included.

 The home away has limited internet and I must admit, as someone who cannot stop herself from constantly checking work chats and emails, this was what I most looked forward to.
 If I plan a break at home, I end up working through it.
-I’ve been on shopping trips where I swore I would spend the whole day away from work and yet I answer emails and respond to chats at every opportunity.
+I’ve been on shopping trips where I swore I would spend the whole day away from work and yet I answer emails and respond to chats at every traffic light and while perusing the shop aisles.
 So much stuff has to get done and it’s my job to make sure it does.
-But in a land with internet so limited that even the house is a dead zone for cell service… I didn’t take my laptop out of the bag at all.
+But in a land where internet is so limited that the house itself is a dead zone for cell service… I didn’t take my laptop out of the bag at all.

 I packed my things very carefully: two pairs of pajamas, a swimsuit, beach towel, six books, seven (mostly) empty notebooks, and five pens.
 I claimed a hammock in the shade and immediately passed out.
 I relaxed on a raft so long my entire front half burned.
 I had the kind of vacation I dream about because for a whole day, I had zero thoughts.
 Not one.